dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/4-integer-solutions.md

 ## Introduction

-Previously we discussed how to [solve inequalities](../solving-inequalities) without any conditions, which means, to solve it for all real numbers.
-However, what would be different if the domain of the variable is a smaller set, for example, the set of integers or natural numbers?
+Previously we discussed how to [solve inequalities](../solving-inequalities) without any conditions, which means solving them for all real numbers.
+However, what would be different if the domain is a smaller set, for example, the set of integers or natural numbers?
 In this lesson, we will learn:

 - How to solve linear inequalities in the integer domain.
 - Problem-solving techniques that involve solving integer inequalities.